A year-long celebration of reading

 Book proposes to engage members of Johns Hopkins Medicine in a year-long celebration of reading and discussing one story.

-“Fidelity,” a story by Wendell Berry, award-winning author of the National Humanities Medal, is a beautifully written story about a rural farming family’s struggle to cope with the local health care system at a relative’s end of life.
+“Fidelity,” by Wendell Berry, award-winning author of the National Humanities Medal, is a beautifully written story about the struggle of a family in a rural farming community to cope with medical care provided to a relative at the end of life.

 Sponsored by AfterWards: An Interprofessional Program in Narrative Medicine, the Center for Medical Humanities and Social Medicine, and the Office of Cultural Affairs

 Research shows that narrative medicine